Why sometimes a payday loan might be the only choice.

 For people on lower incomes and who receive Centrelink benefits, this is an option to consider before payday loans.
 It’s more affordable and can help pay for essential purchases.
 Although, eligibility criteria needs to be met.

-To qualify you need to have a Health Care Card, Pension Card or be on a low income; you have to have resided in your current premises for three months; and you have to show a willingness and a capacity to repay the loan.
+To qualify you need to have a Health Care Card, Pension Card or be on a low income.
+You also have to have resided in your current premises for three months.
+On top of this, you have to show a willingness and a capacity to repay the loan.

 You can use the loan to purchase essentials.
 This can include household items such as furniture, education essentials such as computers and books or to cover medical and dental services.

 It’s easy to disparage payday loans.
-What’s not as easy to do is continue along the line of alternative suggestions to those looking to apply for them, because it often becomes apparent that payday loans are the only option for them right now.
+What’s not as easy to do is continue along the line of alternative suggestions to those looking to apply for them.
+This is because it often becomes apparent that payday loans are the only option for them right now.
 There are alternative loan options available, but because of eligibility or how quickly they need the loan, they might not be suitable.